 NTIA gave specific requirements for this transition, and stress test 18 is the most direct test of the requirement to avoid significant expansion of the role of governments in ICANN decision-making.
 Unless and until there are other proposed measures that address this stress test, the proposed bylaws change should remain in consideration as an important part of the community’s proposal.

+QUESTION: Do you agree that the incorporation into ICANN’s Bylaws of the above changes, as suggested by stress tests, would enhance ICANN's accountability ?
+Do you agree with the list of requirements for this recommendation ?
+If not, please detail how you would recommend to amend these requirements.

 7. Stress Tests

 An essential part of our CCWG Charter calls for stress testing of accountability enhancements in both work stream 1 and 2.
 ‘Stress Testing’ is a simulation exercise where a set of plausible, but not necessarily probable, hypothetical scenarios are used to gauge how certain events will affect a system, product, company or industry.
 In the financial industry for example ‘stress testing’ is routinely run to evaluate the strength of institutions.